-We believe that children thrive in an environment that values their own uniqueness, which is why we provide and support opportunities that allow them to grow emotionally, socially and creatively.
+Through early intervention we are able to create an environment that values and encourages children's uniqueness, which is why we provide and support opportunities that allow them to grow emotionally, socially and creatively.
 By starting with the family environment, we can drip-feed small ideas that form the building block of each child’s strengths, interests and curiosities.
 Although we guide each child to explore the world around them as well as develop new abilities and form close relationships, we also work closely with a Multi-Agency Safeguarding Hub (MASH), South Broxtowe SBAP (Schools Behaviour and Attendance Partnership), SENCOs, headteachers, and members of the child's close family.
 Our mission is to help all children in need within Nottingham, and soon, Derbyshire.

 Admin – Taking all phone calls, the administration team supports the wider team and handles each case with care and discretion, ensuring all information is confidential.

-Support Staff – Primarily working with children and families, both in schools and homes, the support staff apply a therapeutic approach to help create behaviour plans and goals (with incentives) to better the child’s attendance, behaviour, and improve home life.
+Support Staff – Primarily working with children and families, both in schools and homes, the support staff apply a therapeutic approach to help create behaviour plans and goals (with incentives) to better the child’s attendance and behaviour and improve home life.

 Marketing Team – Through the art of collaboration, the marketing and sales team help share and promote Plant A Seed’s core message within schools in the area of Greater Nottingham, and beyond.

-Collectively, the team at Plant A Seed works tirelessly to create nicer home and school environments for children, improve child behaviours, and offer parental support.
+Collectively, the team at PAS - Plant A Seed works tirelessly to create nicer home and school environments for children, improve child behaviours, and offer parental support.

 David works as a headteacher in a local school.
 He noticed a child acting out and struggling, which was very strange considering this child was normally quiet.
 After investigating further, there were issues at home and PAS got involved and help turn things around.